kottofy/SensorApp/README.md

 4. In the Routes blade for the IoT Hub, create a new routing rule with an appropriate name, data source as DeviceMessages, Query string `DeviceId = "SensorDevice"`, and Endpoint set to the endpoint created in step 3.
 See example below.
     ![route creation](images/route-creation.png)
 5. In the Azure Function Application Settings, update the value for `eventhubconnectionstring` under App settings with the url copied in step 3.

+*Note, to change the routing, update the AzureIoTHub.cs file where it says `msg.Properties.Add("DeviceId", deviceId);` with the property you would like to query on or add properties.
+Update the [Azure IoT Hub route query](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-query-language).